ymoch/preacher/docs/user/quickstart.rst

 you can set the retry count by ``-r`` or ``--retry`` options.
 The default is ``0`` (no retry.)

+.. note:: Preacher retries while not only request fails but also a validation doesn't succeed.

 Extreme response delaying can affect the testing process.
 You can set the timeout by ``-t`` or ``--timeout`` options (in seconds).
 The default is none (no timeout.)